kubevirt/kubevirt/docs/devel/offline-virtual-machine.md

 Part of the definition of custom resource is a API specification used for autogenerating the Kubernetes resources: client, lister and watcher.

+### Controller

 The controller is responsible for watching the change in the registered offline virtual machines and update the state of the system.
 It is also responsible for creating new VirtualMachine when the `running` is set to `true`.
 Moreover the controller attaches the `metadata.OwnerReference` to the created VirtualMachine.
 With this mechanism it can link the OfflineVirtualMachine to the VirtualMachine and show combined status.

+The controller is designed to be a standalone service running in its own pod.
+Since the whole KubeVirt is designed to be modular, this approach allows for a more flexbility and less codebase in the core.
+Moreover it can be scaled up separately if the need arise.